-There’s a collective concentration on the game
+There’s a collective concentration on the game.

 To answer this question you have to take a closer look at the sport itself, where is the game played, indoors or outdoors, are there breaks during the game, how close to the field are the fans, how intense are the fans, how passionate are the fans, and so on.
 All those factors come into play.

-Fans don’t have to be boisterous and loud throughtout the entire game, although that is usually a given.
+Fans don’t have to be boisterous and loud throughout the entire game, although that is usually a given.
 At times, a quietness and stillness can actually makes things seem louder.
 There’s a palpable energy that emanates from the fans that watch the game with such feeling – a pure passion.
 They’ve come to take it all in.

 However, it’s not the overt passion for the game that I give more weight to, rather, it’s the fixated fan who knows when to cheer, sing, stand up, whistle, boo, or scream.
 If you have a stadium full of these educated fans then you have quite the atmosphere.
-There’s a syncronized symphony going on, from cheers, to boos, to oohs and ahhs, to screaming, to exuberant celebrating.
+There’s a synchronized symphony going on, from cheers, to boos, to oohs and ahhs, to screaming, to exuberant celebrating.

-Which is where soccer comes in, the soccer fan is wholeheartedly fixed on this is non stop action.
+Which is where soccer / football comes in, the soccer fan is wholeheartedly fixed on this is non stop action.
 Again, there’s no band, cheerleaders, raffles, prizes, loud speakers – the entertainment is entirely contained within the pitch and within the usual 90 minutes plus injury time allowed.

 Sure, you can classify different types of fans: families, father and son, friends, season ticket holders, foreigners catching their first game ever, fanatics, old timers, but they all love the game they watch.

 Let’s put it this way, if there’s a constant banging of drums and noise, then there’s not that big of a difference when something does happen and there’s a sudden surge of noise.
-Let’s say your out camping in the desert or in the woods somewhere, there’s a flash of lightening and then thunder, that lightening seems a lot brighter and that thunder a lot louder out away from the city where there’s lot’s of light and noise already.
+Let’s say you’re out camping in the desert or in the woods somewhere, there’s a flash of lightening and then thunder, that lightening seems a lot brighter and that thunder a lot louder out there away from the city where there’s lot’s of light and noise already.
 It’s the quiet that actually makes certain moments that much greater.

 So, I guess the question could be what kind of fans do you prefer, ones who sing songs the whole game, ones who are on their feet their whole game, ones who sit during the game but are locked into the game, ones who paint their faces and wear costumes, ones who wear suits and ties, ones who burn flares and bang drums, ones who talk on their cell phones or to their friend the whole game.
 I like the fan who can’t look away from the match.

 Fans could also be split up in different classes, groups, types, again, from those who wave flags perpetually throughout the match to the elderly fan who’s had season tickets for nearly his whole lifetime.
 I guess what it gets down to is the educated fans versus the entertainment seeking fans.
 Neither one is bad it’s just a different experience watching a game with someone who knows is it and loves it and devours it.